Gianna Persaki: Her work

 Her work is abstract, focused on geometrical shapes using very fresh clear colours with a discreet touch of cubism.
+Two characteristic paintings of hers may be seen at the Panayotis D. Cangelaris online display of his collection of contemporary Greek paintings.

 Personal life

 She married the sculptor Costas Coulentianos in 1944 and got a divorce a year after her husband moved to Paris in 1947.
 Her life companion since 1955 was the Poet Miltos Sachtouri's but they never got married.
 Her daughter is the painter Eva Persaki.

 Her death

 Persaki died in Athens at 2008 at the age of 87 and was buried at the First (A) Cemetery of Athens three years after her partner's Miltos Sachtouris death, leaving behind her daughter Eva Persaki and her granddaughters.